hbish/hbish.com/content/pages/works.md

 url: /work/
 ---

-I've built a few things in the past, majority of them are in the

 - [Personal Work](#personal-work)
 - [Professional Work](#professional-work)

 ### Personal Work

+_I'm still in the process of consolidating my work in the one place, this page will be updated regularly_

 #### gatsby-source-mastodon plugin [[npm](https://www.npmjs.com/package/gatsby-source-mastodon) | [github](https://github.com/hbish/gatsby-source-mastodon)]